-ADHD Coaching: Medication helps with only 30% of the challenges of ADHD; 70% of the ADHD challenges need to be overcome through Executive Function skills training.
+- ADHD Coaching: Medication helps with up to 50% of the challenges of ADHD; the other 50% needs to be overcome through Executive Function skills training.
 Problem solving, time management and communication are some of the skills that may be impaired due to ADHD, and ADHD coaching will give both children and adults the tools they are missing due to their ADHD impairments.
 Make sure to choose a coach who has had specialist training in understanding ADHD.

-Professional Organising: Those with ADHD may struggle with organisation.
+- Professional Organising: Those with ADHD may struggle with organisation.
 Hiring a Professional Organiser to teach you hands-on de-cluttering and organising skills will be very beneficial in managing your ADHD.
-Look up our professional organising website Organise Pro for details on online home and time organising courses.
-We often have special offers on our courses.
-Contact us to find out more.
+Click on the icon on the right and find out about our sister company, Organise Pro.

-Though ADHD comes along with many challenges, people who have ADHD possess massive strengths.
-ADHD coaching will help you transform your ADHD weaknesses into your biggest strengths and help you lead a successful, productive life.
+Though ADHD comes along with many challenges, people who have ADHD possess great strengths.
+ADHD coaching will help you understand how your ADHD weaknesses are really your biggest strengths how they can help you lead a successful, productive life.